President: Lorenza CIPOLLINA - Mondelez Italia Services s.r.l Secretary: Adele SCICCHITANO

-1) Characterising ingredients in powder form: these can be added to the bases, before or after pasteurisation, in varying amounts depending on the strength of the flavour required for the finished product (ice cream).
+1) Characterising ingredients in powder form: these can be added to the bases, before or after pasteurisation, in varying amounts depending on the strength of the flavour required for the finished product (gelato).
 This category includes, for example: preparations made with cacao powder, freeze-dried coffee, powdered liquorice, powdered yogurt, cheeses.

-Complete preparations in powder, paste or liquid form (with basic ingredients, structuring products and characterising ingredients) make it possible to produce creamy and fruit ice creams quickly, with no additional ingredients other than water and/or milk, according to the respective recipes.
+Complete preparations in powder, paste or liquid form (with basic ingredients, structuring products and characterising ingredients) make it possible to produce creamy and fruit gelato quickly, with no additional ingredients other than water and/or milk, according to the respective recipes.
 These products are mainly used abroad, in countries where it is difficult to find fresh milk and cream.
 The recipe can also be integrated with other additional ingredients.